-Newly elected member of the International Paralympic Committee Council Jon McCullough of the United States looks on during the closing ceremony on Day 11 of the London 2012 Paralympic Games at Olympic Stadium on Sept.
-9, 2012 in London, England.
+Newly elected member of the International Paralympic Committee Council Jon McCullough of the U.S. looks on during the Closing Ceremony at the London 2012 Paralympic Games at Olympic Stadium on Sept.
+9, 2012 in London.

 U.S. Paralympian Jon McCullough has passed away after losing his battle with cancer.

 The following is attributable to USOC CEO Scott Blackmun:

 McCullough, who represented the United States on the seven-a-side football team at the Atlanta 1996 and Athens 2004 Paralympic Games was elected to the International Paralympic Committee Athletes' Council at the London 2012 Paralympic Games, a Games which also saw him take part in the Torch Relay.

 “The USOC is extremely saddened to learn of Jon McCullough’s untimely passing,” said United States Olympic Committee CEO Scott Blackmun.
 “Jon was a true champion of sport who made a tremendous impact on both the Olympic and Paralympic movements.
 As a Coast Guard veteran, two-time U.S. Paralympian in soccer and as a leader, he made great contributions to sport development in the U.S. and around the world.
 Both within and outside of the sports world, he impacted countless lives with his positive attitude and passion for life.”

 "The whole Paralympic Movement is deeply saddened by this tragic news and our thoughts are with Jon's family and friends as this terrible time,” IPC President Sir Philip Craven said.
 "Jon was an unbelievably inspirational and popular man, an absolute joy to be around, and a huge advocate for the Paralympic Movement.
 He had boundless energy, a permanent smile on his face and always made an impression where ever he went.
 He will be sorely missed by us all."